 Child-Parent Psychotherapy

 CPP supports and strengthens family relationships, and helps families heal and grow after stressful experiences while respecting the family and their cultural values.
 Caregivers are the most important people in a child’s life.
 Caregivers know the child best and are central to their development.
-When stressful experiences affect the child-caregiver relationship, CPP can restore trust and allow the child to feel once again safe.
+When stressful experiences affect the child-caregiver relationship, CPP can restore trust and allow the child to feel safe once again.
 When difficult things happen, young children need their caregivers to make sense of what they went through, help them know what they can expect in the future, and help them learn to cope with challenging emotions.

 ● Loss of a loved one

-● Separation
+● Separation from a caregiver

 ● Serious medical procedures